maurges/every-rust-gui-library/notes.md

 can use layout itself as a control, so at least you can create compound widgets that way.

+Oh it doesn't just build on mac, it needs cmake.
+Or not cmake?
+It complains both that it hasn't found a git repo, and about cmake not installed.
+Fucking hell, getting cmake on mac is not easy.
+Oh fuck, still doesn't work.
+Got cmake (and libiconv) from nix, and it's complaining about I have no idea what about.
+Argh.
+Oh ok, because the one published on crates-io is the outdated one, it's also broken.
+So if I just use the git dependecy, everything builds nice.
+Alright, let's continue.
+Ah no, after all it's not working:

+    = note: Undefined symbols for architecture arm64:
+                "_uiprivSendKeyboardEditEvents", referenced from:
+                    -[uiprivApplicationClass sendEvent:] in libui_sys-e454295f6e21675e.rlib(main.o)
+              ld: symbol(s) not found for architecture arm64
+              clang: error: linker command failed with exit code 1 (use -v to see invocation)

+This is an error in symbols from libui itself.
+I can find this symbol defined in sources.
+So it seems their build is just broken for mac, argh.

+Looking through issues in github repo, it seems it's somewhat broken on windows as well.
+Well ok.
+It seems I am skipping this after all!

 ## KAS
 Time spent: a couple of hours (so far) + a day + half a day